 | Vue.js | Progressive front-end development |

-These frameworks support modular design and reusable components, which help improve maintainability and performance in complex projects.
+These frameworks promote modular design and reusable components, improving scalability and maintainability.

 Recent Trends and Updates in JavaScript (2024–2025)